bigjohnson/Real-Programmers-Don-t-Eat-Quiche/README.md

 understand this one)

 * Real Programmers don't bring brown bag lunches.
-If the vending machine sells it, thet eat it.
-If the vending maching doesn't sell it, they don't eat it.
+If the vending machine sells it, they eat it.
+If the vending machine doesn't sell it, they don't eat it.
 Vending machines don't sell quiche.